queryluke/masseffect-5e/data/spells/reave.md

   description: When you hit a target with reave, it detonates the primed condition
     at the end of your turn.
 ---
 Hurl an orb of dark energy at one creature within range.
 Make a range spell attack against the target.
 On a hit, you deal 2d10 necrotic damage and the target becomes primed(necrotic) until the end of your next turn.
 The target also has disadvantage on their next attack, ability check, or saving throw.
 This disadvantage lasts one minute or until the target becomes incapacitated.

-At Higher Levels: When you cast this spell using a spell slot of 2nd level or higher, increase the damage by 2d10 for each level above the 1st.
+__At Higher Levels__: When you cast this spell using a spell slot of 2nd level or higher, increase the damage by 2d10 for each level above the 1st.